Knowledge · Germany to USA 2026

 Frequently asked.

 Buy American Act 1933 governs federal direct procurement under FAR Part 25, thresholds rising toward 75 percent by 2029.
 Buy America is the umbrella for transportation and infrastructure-grant procurement attached to federal funding flowing to states and localities, expanded under BABA 2021.
 Rolling-stock and tunneling vendors more often touch Buy America.
-Per-RFP counsel review applies.
+Per-RFP counsel evaluation applies.

 It widens the same filter.
 Gartner projects 90 percent of B2B purchases will involve AI agents by 2028.
 Forrester puts 1 in 5 B2B sellers facing an AI buyer-agent by end-2026.
 Princeton GEO research (arxiv 2311.09735) shows generative-engine ranking rewards structured outcome claims and named statistics.
 The German capability matrix loses faster to the model than to the human.